-What drives household spending choices on durable goods?
-Why do consumption classes arise and what determines their number?
-What does it mean to be poor?
+Poverty measurement using durable ownership data is an attempt to infer income constraints by observing consumption choices.
+But what drives household spending choices on durable goods?
+How do these choices relate to poverty and class?
+What does it mean to be 'relatively' poor and why should we care to measure it?
 In this paper, we propose an economic theory of household decision-making that links these questions.
-We then use a combination of simulation and empirical techniques to translate the intuition from the economic model into defining, interpreting and measuring relative poverty using durable ownership, in Indian National Sample Survey data (NSS, 1993-94 to 2004-05).
+We then use a combination of simulation and empirical techniques to translate the intuition from the economic model into defining, interpreting and measuring relative poverty using durable ownership data from the Indian National Sample Survey (NSS, 1993-94 to 2004-05).

-We develop a dynamic overlapping-generations model where households choose between investing in education, which increases subsequent income, and investing in durables, which increases observable wealth (a signal of 'social status') and thus increases the probability of finding a highincome marriage partner.
-We show that the steady state distribution of household durable expenditures in this model exhibits natural clusters, which may be interpreted as 'classes'.
-Furthermore, we show that certain households - viz. those in the lowest class (i.e., in relative poverty) - may be unable to take advantage of either the labour market (via education) or the marriage market (via durables), offering a new perspective on long-term poverty.
+We develop a dynamic overlapping-generations model where households choose between investing in education, which increases subsequent income, and investing in durables, which increases observable wealth (a signal of 'social status') and thus increases the probability of finding a high-income marriage partner.
+We show that the steady state distribution of household durable expenditures in this model exhibits natural clusters, which may be interpreted as 'classes' - thus providing a theoretical validation for previous empirical work on classes in durable ownership.
+Furthermore, we show that certain households - those in the lowest class, i.e., in relative poverty - may be unable to take advantage of either the labour market (via education) or the marriage market (via durables), suggesting that relative poverty is closely linked to long-term poverty.